 The public sphere, according to Habermas, initially developed in European countries in the 18th century as a mediator between private concerns (family life, business, and labor), and spheres in which the state had authority (police, law, government).
 The public sphere at that time was composed of a set of institutions through which private citizens could come together.1

-Habermas sees the public sphere as a bourgeois space in that the well-educated class use institutions like coffeehouses to generate public opinion.
+Habermas sees the public sphere as a bourgeois space in that the well-educated class use institutions like coffeehouses to generate a public opinion.
 However, with industrialization, the power to define public opinion shifts a political and economic elite, who control mass media.

 Scholars like Nancy Fraser and Michael Dawson offer a more nuanced view of the public sphere.
 Fraser argues that the public sphere is an exclusionary space that marginalizes people due to their race, gender, and class status.
 Members of marginalized groups create subaltern counterpublics in response.